Hòa Hảo: World War II

 The Hòa Hảo had accepted Japanese assistance as a means of bolstering themselves against future threats, having been in conflicts with both the French and the Việt Minh.
 The Hòa Hảo had a capable military force in place by the end of World War II, thanks to Japanese patronage, and had taken the offensive throughout the western Mekong Delta.
 Sổ and the Hòa Hảo began to mobilize against Japanese military troops in order to demonstrate their credentials as a resolute nationalist organization hostile to all foreign powers, having obtained the military strength required to ensure the religious community's survival.
 During the Japanese patronage, Sổ wrote new religious texts that no longer referenced catastrophic millenarian notions, but rather to a Pure Land Buddhism.
-Also, he entered politics openly by creating the Vietnamese Democratic Socialist Party in 1944, known as Dân Xã for short.
+Also, he entered politics openly by creating the Village People Party in 1944, known as Dân Xã for short.
 Sổ claimed that instead of politicizing religion, he was bringing religion into politics.